the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

 == TBD ==
-* Tweak - Ensure the `Hide location search` setting doesn't get applied on the Event Manager page.
+* Tweak - Ensure the `Disable the Event Search Bar` setting doesn't get applied on the Event Manager page.
 [ECP-948]

 = [5.11.0] 2021-11-17 =